telerik/xaml-docs/knowledge-base/kb-panelbar-remove-mouseover-and-selected-overlay-child-item.md

 __To remove the selected overlay:__

 1. Extract the Style of the RadPanelBarItem.
-2. Find the Setter that sets the Template property.
+2. Find the Setter that sets the Template property and go to the ControlTemplate in the setter.
-3. Find the VisualState with x:Name="MouseOver" in the template and remove it.
+3. Find the VisualState with x:Name="Selected" in the ControlTemplate and remove it.
-4. Find the Border element with x:Name="MouseOverVisual" and remove it as well.
+4. Find the Border element with x:Name="SelectedVisual" and remove it as well.

 The following elements are the ones that should be removed from the template: